vahabahmadvand/GCInventorySystem/README.md

 # Inventory Interface
 - The **GCInventoryInterface** class should be implemented in the actor that holds the inventory component.
 The reason is that this class possesses some methods to extend the functionality of the inventory as needed.

+# Inventory GIS Subsystem
+- This is the class in charge of fetching all the data of your items and store the data assets that you defined.
+- The function **GetItemFromTag** will take as an input a gameplay tag, and it'll return a wildcard strcut which you can break in any struct similar as how you fetch data table information in BPs.
+Which makes fetching the information in BPs really easy and transversal.
-- When you operate items in your inventory component you operate using only gameplay tags.
-But internally the **UGCInventoryGISSubsystems** will return to the interface of the item holder all the item information from the data table.
+- To get the item information in C++, right now it's not as easy as it is in BP.
+But, you have a method called **FindCategoryDataTableForItem**, which will return the data table of the item category for the item you passed over as an input.
+Then, with the data table you can get the row information using fetching the row from the Data table.
-- In the end, you'll receive a data table that you can cast to your struct and get all the information that you need from there and implement the logic you need.

 # Crafting teaser
 - There's a little bit of logic for a crafting system in this plugin.
 It is really basic, and again use it at your own risk.